Mira Falardeau: Biography

-Falardeau was a professor of cinema and communication and French at Laval University (1975–1976 and 1992), the University of Ottawa (1983–1984), at Cégep de Sainte-Foy (1987–1989) and Cégep de Limoilou (1997–2005).
+Falardeau was a professor of cinema, communication and French at Laval University (1975–1976 and 1992), the University of Ottawa (1983–1984), at Cégep de Sainte-Foy (1987–1989) and Cégep de Limoilou (1997–2005).

 Falardeau has published several articles on the subject of comics in various newspapers and magazines.
 Falardeau helped found the Société des créateur(trice)s et ami(e)s de la bande dessinée (Society of Creators and Friends of Comics, ScaBD) in 1985, and was the organization's president and spokesperson for several years.
 She is also a member of the Observatoire de l'humor, a group dedicated to research on humour in all its forms.

-In 1993, she founded Éditions Falardeau, a small publishing house that published most collections of her husband, author André-Philippe Côté.
+In 1993, she founded Éditions Falardeau, a small publishing house that published most of her husband's collections, author André-Philippe Côté.
 It ceased operations in 1998, after selling its fund to Éditions Soulières.

 Falardeau has worked to legitimize comics as a recognized art form and as a tool for democracy and peace.
 She curated many exhibitions, including Les aventures de la bande dessinée québécoise au musée du Québec (The Adventures of the Québec Comic Strip at the Québec Museum) on the 100th anniversary of Québec comics (1997).

 Her Histoire de la caricature au Québec (History of Caricature in Québec), co-written with Robert Aird, received two awards in 2010: the 3rd prize of the political book of the presidency of the National Assembly of Quebec in April and the grand prize of the National Assembly awarded by Revue d'histoire de l'Amérique française in October.

 Since 2008, Falardeau has devoted herself to humorous carvings on wood and mixed mediums.